cmekik/pyClarion/readme.md

 whenever possible.
 Code should not be optimized at the expense of clarity.
 5. Have Minimal Dependencies: The code should rely on standard or major libraries whenever possible.
-6. Compositionality: The code architecture should allow for components to be swapped in and out easily.
+6. Be Compositional: The code architecture should allow for components to be swapped in and out easily.
 So, if only a subset of functionality is desired (e.g., for prototyping/experimentation), it should be possible to implement that subset with minimal effort.